 Key Stage 3 pupils access Careers Education through weekly lessons in Work-Related Learning.
 They are introduced to a variety of topics such as Communication, Problem Solving and Teamwork as well as Health and Safety, Taking Responsibility, Developing Skills and Mentoring.
 These skills will prepare pupils for further career exploration in Key Stage Four.

-All Key Stage 4 pupils take part in our bespoke work-related learning programme called Pathways.
+All Key Stage 4 students take part in our bespoke work-related learning programme called Pathways.
 Learning focuses on occupations, employability and enterprise.
 There are three strands to the course: Developing Yourself, World of Work and Employability Skills.
 These are delivered through a series of workshops both in-house and in the local community and cover a range of occupations.
-Pupils are offered choices of workshops to suit their ability and their interest.
-We aim to support pupils in developing an awareness of self and discovering the purpose and value of working.
+Students take part in several different workshop sessions to suit their ability and their interest.
+We aim to support students in developing an awareness of self and discovering the purpose and value of working.
 The purpose of Pathways is to give our young people exposure to the world around them so that they are better able to make well-informed, realistic choices about their future and lead productive, fulfilled lives as adults.
-Students who are able to work independently also take part in a two-week work experience in their own local community Monday through Friday during working hours.
+Year 11 students who are able to work independently also take part in a two-week work experience in their own local community Monday through Friday during working hours.
 This is set up in cooperation with parents and carers through a local work experience partnership service.
 This opportunity allows the students to have a real-life employment experience.